ambarishg/ambarishg.github.io/_posts/2017-07-06-installing-xgboost-anaconda-windows.md

 tags:
 - XGBoost
 - Installation
+description: We describe the installation instructions of <b>XGBoost on Windows</b>...
 ---

 The installation instructions are exactly the same as in the [Installing XGBoost For Anaconda on Windows](https://www.ibm.com/developerworks/community/blogs/jfp/entry/Installing_XGBoost_For_Anaconda_on_Windows)  except **Step 10** since the name of the DLL  created is **libxgboost.dll** but the Python Module expects the dll of the name **xgboost.dll**.